frankhjung/article-github-actions/README.md

 The remainder of the job is composed of [Steps](https://help.github.com/en/articles/workflow-syntax-for-github-actions#jobsjob_idsteps).
 Steps are the workhorse of workflows.
-Steps can run setup tasks, run commands or run actions.
-Our workflow performs three tasks named:
+Steps can run set-up tasks, run commands or run actions.
+Our workflow performs three *named* tasks:

 1. shallow checkout
 1. render document